Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 ## Closed source solution

-### Algorithms
+### APIs for Librespeaker

-The closed source solution contains algorithms as following:
+The closed source solution used librespeaker.
+Librespeaker is an audio processing library which can perform noise suppression, direction of arrival calculation, beamforming, hotword searching.
+It reads the microphoone stream from linux sound server, e.g. PulseAudio.

 **Keyword wake-up**